musukvl/play-infra-az/readme.md

-# Infastructure to play on Azure k8cluster
+# Infastructure to play with k8s on Azure